MicrosoftDocs/dynamics-365-customer-engagement/ce/voice-of-customer/deprecate.md

 ---
 title: "Voice of the Customer is deprecated | MicrosoftDocs"
 description: "Information about Voice of the Customer deprecation."
-keywords: send survey; distribute survey; distribute voice of the customer survey; track survey invite ms.date: 07/01/2020 ms.service: dynamics-365-customerservice ms.topic: article
+keywords: send survey; distribute survey; distribute voice of the customer survey; track survey invite; deprecate voice of the customer ms.date: 07/01/2020 ms.service: dynamics-365-customerservice ms.topic: article